 Black’s rationale for choosing to connect: He lives in London in the UK, and doesn’t drive for his commute, only for leisure.
 He’s coming up on 60 years of age.
 He has a son about to become driving age, “and I didn’t want to take out a loan from the IMF to pay for his insurance.”
 Having insurance based on driving performance rather than actuarial tables made sense.

 Europeans are taking to IoT insurance faster than North Americans.
 Those in the UK are laggards, at about 5% to 6% of policies issued.
 Italy is a leader at 19%, Black says.
 IoT options are available for home insurance as well, with companies providing devices that monitor for theft, flooding, and other household threats.

 It could even be extended to life and health insurance through wearable devices, Black says.
 “There’s no end to what you can imagine.
 In theory, there are benefits to both sides.”

 For drivers and homeowners, rates are based on their real-time behaviour, which they can control.
 For insurers, it moves the needle from payment-based — shelling out when something goes wrong — to prevention, which has long been the model for commercial insurance.
+While motorists in Ontario who sign up for a telematics program can earn a discount for consistently exhibiting good driving behaviour, drivers who demonstrate risky driving behaviour could possibly pay more as of November 2020.
 Risk-management of this type on a consumer level hasn’t been possible until recently.